 3–Turn on dryer at lowest temperature setting (95) and dry for about 15 hours or until meat is brittle

-5–Slow cook lard until it melts, then let it cool to just above room temperature.
+5–Slow cook tallow until it melts, then let it cool to just above room temperature.

 6–Add pulverized meat and berries to mixing bowl and mix.
-Also add salt and spices if desired.
+Also add salt if desired.

 7–Make an indentation in the middle of the pulverized ingredients.
-To that gently pour the liquid lard.
+To that gently pour the liquid tallow.
 Then slowly mix into the mixture.

 9–Enjoy!